 9. Video is becoming the norm for online communication

-The biggest winner of 2021 in the comms world was video.
-In the Vonage Global Customer Engagement Report 2021, ¾ respondents video chat with friends and family.
+The biggest winner in the comms world is video.
+In the Vonage Global Customer Engagement Report, ¾ respondents video chat with friends and family.
 It echos the 91% of seniors switching to digital to stay in touch with loved ones.